odesiuk/pg-stats-api/README.md

 ---

-Create your `.env` file using the` .env.dist` template and run the service
+Create your `.env` file using the `.env.dist` template and run the service

 ```
+docker-compose build --no-cache

-docker-compose -f docker-compose.yaml --env-file .env up -d
+docker-compose --env-file .env up -d
 ```